Skip to content

 What is a Phlebotomist?

 A Phlebotomist is a professional in the medical field who will draw blood from patients for medical tests and procedures.
 While nurses can complete this work as well, many healthcare facilities such as hospitals and doctor offices will hire someone that is specifically trained in phlebotomy.
 Positions within various facilities for phlebotomists are expected to grow roughly 25 percent between now and 2024.
 This is faster than any other job field and offers a positive outlook on your job security once you have finished your phlebotomy program.
-At FVI, you will be able to further your education and obtain your phlebotomy certification while enrolled in either the Patient Care Technician Program or the Medical Assistant Program.
+At FVI, you will be able to further your education and obtain your phlebotomy certification while enrolled in either the Patient Care Technician Program in Florida or the Medical Assistant Program in Florida.

 What skills should possess in order to excel in your phlebotomy course?